nainiayoub/Hands-on-JavaScript-projects/Handlebars website (TheMoroccanVibe)/README.md

 # The Moroccan Vibe
 This project is __The Moroccan Vibe__ website that I have build from scratch using the templating language __Handlebars__.
 # Motivation
+Handlebars is a templating engine that allows you to build semantic templates.
+In this project, templating with Handlerbars allowed me to :
+* Create simple, easy to read, and reusable template.
+* Implementing the major steps of using Handlebars in a project.
+* Getting familiar with Handlebars expressions.